uikit/uikit-site/docs/pages/install.md

 ## File structure of the source

-The Github project contains all sources files which can be compiled into the `dist` folder.
+The Github project contains all sources files which are compiled into the `dist` folder.
 [Less](http://lesscss.org) sources are compiled into CSS files, JavaScript sources are concatenated and images are combined into SVG sprites.

 | Folder   | Description |
 | -------- | ----------- |